os-cau/cau-repl/docs/mycore.md

 > passed in a variety of formats.
 When you call this function with a `String`, there is a special logic in place: if the
 > string is a syntactically valid MyCoRe Object ID, the Document referenced by it will be used as the source.
 If it is
 > not a valid ID, the string's content itself will be parsed as an XML document.
 >
+> The Class of the returned output depends on the MimeType that your stylesheets generate.
+>
 > `String stylesheet` *optional, repeatable* - The names of the XSLT stylesheets to be applied.
 This function will
 > resolve the names with MyCoRe's `MCRXSLTransformer.getInstance()` method, so the same naming conventions used there
 > apply here.
 If you pass multiple instances of this parameter, the stylesheets will be applied in the same order.
 >
 > **Optional Named Parameters**
+>
+> `String mime = <auto detected MimeType>` - You can override the stylesheet's output MimeType, thus making sure that the
+> data is returned as a specific class.
+For example, when you set this to `text/plain` you ensure that the return value
+> is always a `String`, even when the styelesheet returns XML data.
 >
 > `Map<String, String> params = null` - You can add some extra parameters that will be set during the XSLT
 > transformation.
 The values from your MyCoRe configuration will always be set by default, as usual, and you don't have